dknoops/software-security-backend/README.md

 ## Secrets
 This application uses secrets such as Auth0 and Database credentials, which are all safeley stored inside a .env file thats is not included in this repository.

-## Measures against typical web vulnerabilities
-### CSRF Mitigation
-This application uses Auth0 as identity provider.
-Upon login, the users' accesstoken is kept in memory at all times without setting a cookie.

-### SQL Injection
-Incoming data is never concatenated in a SQL query.
-Instead, the data gets bound to SQL parameters.

 ## Dependabot
 GitHub's Dependabot is ingeschakeld op deze repo zodat ik zo snel mogelijk op de hoogte wordt gebracht van nieuw ontdekte kwetsbaarheden in mijn dependencies.